JustJuulia/Python_Projects/README.md

 Dice Rolling Simulator: A program that simulates rolling dice for games, allowing users to choose the number and type of dice.

 Twitter Data Analyzer: A tool for analyzing and visualizing data from Twitter, such as hashtag popularity or user sentiment.

-✔️ Random Fact Generator: A program that generates random facts from various domains, such as science, history, or sports.

 File Sharing System: An application that enables users to send and share files with options for access management.